Home Workouts for Fat Loss – let’s get moving!

 Start with a slight trot; break into a jog; run at full intensity for 15-20 minutes; slow back down bit by bit; and come back to a walk.
 You can run around the block or at a treadmill, whichever is more convenient for you.

-6 step HIIT routine
+6 step HIIT routine for cholesterol health

 You can time this routine according to your endurance level or according to the number of times you do each of the steps.